MicrosoftDocs/azure-docs/articles/blockchain/service/ledger-versions.md

 ## Availability of new ledger versions

 Azure Blockchain Service provides the latest versions of the ledger within 60 days of being available from the ledger manufacturer.
-A maximum of four major point releases are provided for consortiums to choose from when provisioning a new member and consortium.
+A maximum of four major point releases are provided for consortia to choose from when provisioning a new member and consortium.

 ## Next steps